17 March 2024

 But if you love big crowds and extensive partying, Dublin city centre is the perfect place for you these days.
 Temple Bar becomes a huge party every year on St. Patrick's Day.

 Although Saint Patrick's Day is celebrated on March 17th, the festivities are not limited to this day.
 The Saint Patrick's Festival, for example, takes place from March 15 to March 19 each year.
 It features fun activities around the Dublin city centre.

 Discover a wide range of exciting and fun activities.
 For example, Guinness in the Liberties walking tour, having a walk in the city's park.
 The city's illuminated monuments and buildings provide an atmospheric ambience.
 The shade of the lights is, of course, green.

 If you're feeling sporty, you can take part in the 5K run on March 18 to mark St. Patrick's Day.
 Alternatively, take advantage of the organized harbour walk to explore Dublin's Bay.
 Here you will find the best view over Dublin Bay.

-2. Check below the accommodations in hotels in Dublin available during the the event. ⤵︎
+2. Book hotel rooms in Dublin available during the event. ⤵︎

 2.1.
 Pick a hotel room by location and by price.

 2.2.
 The search is done for 1 guest and the entire duration of the event.
 Click on the 'Filter', 'Guests', and 'Dates' buttons to adjust the search.

 🏨 In the 'Filters' section, you can tell if you are looking for hotels or vacation homes.
 Here, you can filter the results by stars, review ratings, and budget.